apache/celix/documents/cmake_commands/README.md

 - BUNDLES: A list of bundles for the Celix container to install and start.
   These bundle will be configured for run level 3.
 See 'celix_container_bundles' for more info.
 - INSTALL_BUNDLES: A list of bundles for the Celix container to install (but not start).
-- EMBEDDED_BUNDLES: A list of bundles to embed in the Celix container (inject as binary in the executable) and to install and start for the Celix container.
-  See `celix_target_embedded_bundle` for more info about embedded bundles.
-- INSTALL_EMBEDDED_BUNDLES: A list of bundles to embed in the Celix container (inject as binary in the executable) and to install (but not start) for the Celix container.
-  See `celix_target_embedded_bundle` for more info about embedded bundles.
 - PROPERTIES: A list of configuration properties, these can be used to configure the Celix framework and/or bundles.
   Normally this will be EMBEDED_PROPERTIES, but if the USE_CONFIG option is used this will be RUNTIME_PROPERTIES.
   See the framework library or bundles documentation about the available configuration options.